 Can Overtime Be Considered in Child Support?

-Typically, the court will consider all income from any source derived.
-But, if bonus and overtime income fluctuates, the court may impose what’s know as a Smith-Ostler order.
+Typically, the family court will consider all income from any source derived.
+But, if bonus and overtime income fluctuates, family court may impose what’s know as a Smith-Ostler order.

 What Is a Smith Ostler Order?